frankier/skelshop/docs/snakemake.md

-Please see the [singslurm](https://github.com/frankier/singslurm) repository for more information about the environment variables passed to `run_coord.sh`.
+Please see the [singslurm](https://github.com/frankier/singslurm) repository for more information about the environment variables passed to `singslurm2/run.sh`.

 ## Integrating SkelShop into your own pipelines